 Best areas to stay in Dubai in a nutshell

 Before we dive in, we’d like to make you familiar with the layout of Dubai city.
 It’ll help you visualize the different areas in relation to some of Dubai’s top attractions and geographical landmarks such as Palm Jumeirah or the Creek.
 We’ve also put together an overview of the driving times to and from the main resort areas in Dubai as well as to the major landmarks.
 Last but not least, you’ll find a selection of our favorite Dubai hotels per area.

 Map of the areas in Dubai

 A layout of the city is essential to narrow down the best area in Dubai to stay.
-That’s why, for your convenience, we’ve created this interactive map that mentions all of the areas in Dubai that we’ll zoom in on further down in this article.
-You can just continue reading to discover every area or you can click the Dubai area of your choice to navigate directly to an in-depth overview of that specific area.
+That’s why, for your convenience, we’ve created this custom map that mentions all of the areas in Dubai that we’ll zoom in on further down in this article.
+Continue reading to discover every area.